nigilmohra/RISCV_Workshop/Readme.md

 # RISC-V Design using Transaction-Level Verilog
-This repository contains the documents, codes, and materials related to the RISC-V-based MYTH workshop, organized by NASSCOM India in collaboration with Steeve Hoover and Kunal Ghosh.
+This repository contains the documents, codes, and materials related to the RISC-V-based MYTH workshop, organized by NASSCOM India in collaboration with Steve Hoover and Kunal Ghosh.

 GitHub Repository Link : [Steve Hoover | RISCV Myth Workshop](https://github.com/stevehoover/RISC-V_MYTH_Workshop)